|WHEN:||Saturday, January 31, 2015||

 A courses are subject to change if the weather or park service demands it.

 Drop Bags and Headlamps

-With the sunrise on Feb.1 being at 7:08 AM, all runners should start the 100K race with a headlamp.
-Headlamps can be left at any aid station after they are no longer needed, and will be delivered to the S/F area by 12:00 PM.
+With the sunrise on Jan.
+31 being at 7:08 AM, all runners should start the 100K race with a headlamp.
+Headlamps can be left at any aid station after they are no longer needed, and will be delivered to the S/F area along with drop bags after the aid station closes.
 Any runner who expects to be running beyond 6:00 PM should also plan on having a headlamp in one of their drop bags.